Adding and Executing Excel Reports

 - Use this Tab to execute Excel Macros.

-- To execute a macro, select the workbook containing the marco, to press the Execute button.
+- To execute a macro, select the workbook containing the macro, to press the Execute button.
 Alternatively, macros can be executed directly from MS Excel, see Project Report for an example.

 - Use this Tab to set various SysCAD report options.